sagesolar/Corpus-of-Taylor-Swift/README.md

 ## Word Details 💬

-This part is the main body of the corpus and lists each lyric word along with various categorisation/statistical/labelling columns related to the word.
-These are detailed below.
+This part is the main body of the corpus and lists each lyric word along with various categorisation/statistical/labelling columns related to each word, as defined below.

 ### Word

-A word that appears one or more times, in one or more song lyrics.
-These are primarily presented in lower case, apart from in instances of proper nouns such as `Hollywood` or other ordinarily capitalised nouns such as `January`.
-Various tenses of the same word are grouped together in the same frequency banding/rank (eg. the words `doing`, `does`, `done`, `did` and `do` all share the same `FqBand`, `OECRank` and `CEFRLevel`).
+A word that appears one or more times, in one or more lyric lines, on one or more songs.
+These are primarily presented in lower case, apart from proper nouns such as `Emma`, `Hollywood` or `January`.
+Variations of a word or multiple tenses of the same word are grouped together in the same frequency banding/rank (eg. the words `sayin'`, `says` and `say` all share the same `FqBand`, `OECRank` and `CEFRLevel`, as do seperately the words `doing`, `does`, `done`, `did` and `do`).

 > [!NOTE]
-> Some proper nouns such as place names or names of individuals have been hyphenated to preserve the single word consistency when searching, eg. `New-York`, `Miss-Americana` and `Tim-McGraw`.
+> Some proper nouns such as place names or names of individuals have been hyphenated to preserve single word consistency when searching, eg. `New-York`, `Miss-Americana` and `Tim-McGraw`.
 Additionally, the word `I` is listed as `i`, for clarity.

 ### PoSes _(Part of Speech)_

 These are the standard grammatical categorisations that are assigned to English language words.
-The English language is comprised of many homographic words, which are words that are spelled the same but have different meanings or origins.
-Consider the word `close`, which can be an adjective, adverb, noun or verb, or the word `minute` which can be an adjective, noun or verb.
-As such, multiple PoS categories are often assigned to each lyric word in CoTS, and are listed in order of that word's PoS WFWSE frequency.
+Multiple PoS categories are often assigned to each lyric word in CoTS, and are listed in order of that word's PoS WFWSE frequency.
+These multiple assigments occur due to the presence of many homographic words in English.
+Such words that are spelled the same but have different meanings.
+Consider the word `close`, which can be an adjective, adverb, noun or verb; or the word `minute` which can be an adjective, noun or verb.

 Standard PoS categories appear abbreviated within CoTS as follows: